The Reports page helps you visualize activity across Stories, Epics, Objectives, Projects, Iterations, Owners and Labels.

 How to filter Reports

-You can filter the Reports page by selecting all or certain Projects, Epics, Milestones, Iterations, Owners and/or Labels.
+You can filter the Reports page by selecting all or certain Projects, Epics, Objectives, Iterations, Owners and/or Labels.
 The filters are OR-ed within a filter and AND-ed between them.
 For example, if a Report query looks like this: Team: Engineering Label: Sev1, Sev2

 The Reports page would return all stories within Engineering that have either the Sev1 or Sev2 label.